 The 2015 Jones Mountain Twin is very much like the 2014 except it has a lighter more lively core.
 It’s still pretty much the same ride but just pops a little better on an ollie and springs out of a turn a little better.
 Also the tip and tail seem to chatter a little less than previous models.
 It’s just another improvement on the existing ride.
+Never the less here is our take on how the 15’s lighter core played on snow compared to the 2014 and 2013 models.

 Conditions: Really good snow, some lighter left over rockies powdwer, some left over sierra powder along with hard snow slowly changing to slush over the day.

-Riders: James, Mary, Kristi,
+Riders: James, Jimbo, Peter, Mary, Kristi,

 Set Up: Guys- Centered approx 23″ wide 15 front -15 back Girls- Set Back 10 mm 15 front -6 back.